brite-code/brite/docs/spec/src/patterns.md

 Binds a value to a name in the current scope.

-If the name resolves to a class constructor with no arguments in the current scope then instead we test whether or not the value being matched is an instance of that class.
+If the identifier resolves to a class in the current scope then instead of binding a name we check if the value we are matching is an instance of the class.
+This rule is a bit problematic from an implementation perspective.
+It requires us to know every variable that is in scope before we can know the behavior of a binding pattern.

 Note: Enabling the constructor tag breaks [expression/pattern symmetry](#sec-Pattern-Expression-Symmetry) since it allows the {Access} modifier and the `mutable` modifier whereas that is not allowed in expressions.
 However, this is ok since we don’t need expression/pattern symmetry for implementation efficiency in constructors.